a-h-b/dadasnake/README.md

 Depending on your dataset and settings, and your cluster's queue, the workflow will take a few minutes to days to finish.

 ## What does the dadasnake do?
-* primer removal - using cutadapt
+* primer removal and removal of poly-G-tails - using cutadapt
 * quality filtering and trimming - using DADA2
 * optional downsampling of reads per sample - using [seqtk](https://github.com/lh3/seqtk)
-* error estimation & denoising - using DADA2
+* error estimation & denoising - using DADA2, including Novaseq-enabled models
 * paired-ends assembly - using DADA2
-* OTU table generation - using DADA2
+* "OTU" table generation (it contains ASVs, of course) - using DADA2
 * chimera removal - using DADA2
+* clustering of ASVs at a user-set similarity (these are called OTU now)
 * taxonomic classification - using mothur and/or DECIPHER (& ITS detection - using ITSx & blastn + BASTA)
-* functional annotation - using funguild, fungalTraits, or tax4fun2
+* functional annotation - using funguild, fungalTraits, picrust2 (or tax4fun2)
 * length check - in R
 * treeing - using clustal omega and fasttree
 * hand-off in biom-format, as R object, as R phyloseq object, and as fasta and tab-separated tables